 Hydration and Nutrition

 After perfecting your running training, it’s important not to forget your race day nutrition plan.
 Fueling correctly on race day can account for 80% of your success and enjoyment out on course.
 Plus practising your race strategy in training to ensure you can tolerate your race nutrition.
-Our bodies have adequate reserves for the first hour or so of exercise, however the quicker you begin to refuel the less likely fatigue will hit like a freight train, so start within the first 20 minutes of the event.
+Our bodies have adequate reserves for the first hour or so of exercise, however the quicker you begin to refuel, the less likely fatigue will hit like a freight train, so start within the first 20 minutes of the event.
 Evenly spread your energy needs over each hour to ensure a consistent supply of fuel.
 Don’t rely on natural hunger and thirst cues!
 Set repeating 15-20 minute alarms on your watch to avoid race distractions and help cement this habit and ensure you hydrate at every aid station.

-PeakFuel will be providing electrolyte hydration at all aid stations, providing a quality New Zealand made natural sports drink to help you reach your peak performance on race day.
+PeakFuel will be providing electrolyte hydration at some aid stations, providing a quality New Zealand made natural sports drink to help you reach your peak performance on race day.
 To find out how to plan your training & race day nutrition, read an easy to understand guide here.